What Are the Coping Behaviors of Complex PTSD?

 Eating healthy meals and taking nutritional supplements can be an incredible way to start feeling better mentally and physically.
 Your gut health plays a huge role in your overall well-being, especially your mental wellness.
 By eating nutrient-dense foods, you can lower inflammation and stress levels, improve your digestive health and enhance your mood.

-Plus, trauma can lead to negative health behaviors like a poor diet.
-That’s why at The Sanctuary, we use nutrition to heal your body and mind from trauma.
-We also teach nutritional education, so you can return to your life able to cook yourself healthy meals to support your long-term recovery.
+Plus, trauma can foster negative eating behaviors like a poor diet.
+That’s why, at The Sanctuary, we use nutrition to heal your body and mind from trauma.
+We also teach nutritional education so you can return to your life with the skills to cook healthy meals that support your long-term recovery.

 Learn Healthier Coping Strategies and Heal Your Trauma at The Sanctuary